AdamDWalker/EncryptionExample/README.md

   Alternatively you can import the SQL database provided in the repo.

-  Then run the index.html file, input data into the forms and it should be encrypted and added to the database.
-The program will the base64_encode the encrypted data to echo to the browser, and decrypt this to echo out afterwards as a demo of decryption as well as encryption.
+## What to do

+- Start up a WAMP server and give it the index.html and encryptionexample.php files.
+- On localhost you should see the simple form from the index.html page
+- Input some data (there is only validation to ensure each field is used, nothing else)
+- When you press done, the data is encrypted by AES256 and put into the database
+- The page should then echo out the encrypted data as base64 encoded text followed by decrypted text as an example of the decryption code.